 How Much Does PureVPN Cost?

-PureVPN starts at $0.99 – 40% off (7-day trial) and you also choose between its 1-year plan ($77.88), 1-month plan ($10.95/mo), and 6-months plan ($8.33/mo) depending on your budget.
+PureVPN starts at $1.32/mo — 88% off (5-year plan), and you also choose between its 1-year plan ($4.16) and 1-month plan ($10.95/mo), depending on your budget.

-So, Is PureVPN any good?
-Well, considering all its features, its ability to unblock Netflix, actual servers in China, and affordable pricing with dedicated Kodi VPN addon, PureVPN is definitely worth getting.
+Yes, PureVPN is definitely better than a lot of other VPNs.
+Considering all its features, its ability to unblock Netflix, its actual servers in China, and affordable pricing with a dedicated Kodi VPN add-on, I definitely recommend PureVPN.

 The last time I wrote the PureVPN review, I found their service to be absolutely terrible.
 However, they’ve come a long way since then.